Home » Frequently Asked Questions About Brain and Spinal Injuries

 There are no exact numbers on how many people are diagnosed with locked-in syndrome each year.
 However, it is an extremely rare condition.
 There are only a handful of known...

-More: How Many People Are Diagnosed With Locked-in Syndrome Each Year? »
+More: How Many People Are Diagnosed With Locked-In Syndrome Annually? »

 While there are occasionally cases that make the news of someone recovering from locked-in syndrome or a similar diagnosis, this is incredibly rare.
 Most people diagnosed with this condition do...